Army Reserve Officer Training Corps (ROTC)

-The four-year program is composed of the Basic Leadership Course and the Advance Leadership Course.
+The four-year program is composed of the Basic Leadership Course and the Advanced Leadership Course.
 The first two years (Basic Course) consists of a general introduction to military customs and courtesy, soldier skills, communication skills, personal development, and introductory leadership skills.
 Students enrolled in the basic course incur no obligation and may discontinue the program at any time.
 In the final two years (Advanced Course), students concentrate on developing leadership skills in organizations.
 Students must have permission of the Director of Army ROTC to enroll in the advanced course.
-The Advanced Course requires five weeks of field training at Fort Lewis, Washington the summer after their junior year.
+The Advanced Course requires four weeks of field training at Fort Knox, Kentucky the summer after their junior year.

 1. Leadership Training Course (LTC): Students may attend a five week adventure challenge course at Fort Knox, Kentucky.
 Students should start the application process for this option no later than January of their sophomore year.

 3. Basic Training: Constructive credit will be awarded for students who have completed Basic Training prior to starting their junior year.

 4. Reserve Duty: Students serving in the Reserves or National Guard Training prior to entering their junior year or starting a graduate program.

 5. JROTC: Students who completed 3-4 years of JROTC in High School.

 6. Service Academy or Senior ROTC: Two year attendance at a service academy or successful completion of two years in a sister service Senior ROTC training can qualify for constructive credit.